scrapy/scrapy/scrapy/trunk/docs/topics/downloader-middleware.rst

 exception middleware, or the appropriate download function; it'll return that Response.
 Response middleware is always called on every response.

-If returns a :class:`~scrapy.http.Request` object, returned request is used to instruct a redirection.
-Redirection is handled inside middleware scope, and original request don't finish until redirected request is completed.
+If returns a :class:`~scrapy.http.Request` object, the returned request will be re-scheduled (in the Scheduler) to be downloaded in the future.
+The callback of the original request will always be called.
+If the new request has a callback it will be called with the response downloaded, and the output of that callback will then be passed to the original callback.
+If the new request doesn't have a callback, the response downloaded will be just passed to the original request callback.

+If returns an :exception:`IgnoreRequest` exception, the entire request will be dropped completely and its callback never called.

 .. method:: process_response(request, response, spider)